JamesAGarcia/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/resolving-conflicts.md

 Adding something in publication that is also added to Production.

-Duplicate Assets/Entities: Ensure unique naming of assets/entities.
-Prompted to *View* or *Discard* duplicate.

 View: opens a modal window with details for the conflicting changes.